IBE

 What an actual cover-up would look like

-A true cover-up would mean systematic, ongoing efforts by the DOJ, White House, or intelligence agencies to hide who Epstein’s clients were.
-The Epstein Files release and the DOJ’s own statements contradict this — the files show internal investigative notes, victim statements, and evidence of witness tampering, but no evidence of a “ring” or “client list.”
-However, the immunity clause in the 2008 deal and the years-long delay in bringing federal charges are legitimate, fact-based failings that fit the public perception of a cover-up.
+A real cover-up would mean ongoing, organized work by DOJ, the White House, or intelligence agencies to hide who Epstein’s clients were.
+The release and DOJ’s own statements don’t support that — the files have investigative notes, victim statements, and evidence of witness tampering, but no “ring” or “client list.”
+The 2008 immunity clause and the years of federal silence, though — those are real, fact-based failures, and they look like a cover-up to the public for good reason.

 The DOJ’s “305 politically exposed persons” letter

-The Justice Department released a six-page letter listing 305 “politically exposed persons” whose names appear in the files at least once.
-The letter does not say what they did or why they’re named — just that they show up in the material.
-The list includes U.S. politicians, foreign-government figures, business leaders, entertainment personalities, and even two deceased icons (Elvis Presley and Marilyn Monroe).
+DOJ put out a six-page letter listing 305 “politically exposed persons” whose names appear in the files at least once.
+The letter doesn’t say what they did or why — just that they show up in the material.
+The list runs from U.S. politicians and foreign-government figures to business leaders, entertainers, and even two long-dead celebrities (Elvis Presley and Marilyn Monroe).

 Epstein’s inner circle (recurring names)